 WHAT IS RESPECT

-Teenagers need to have been taught from childhood that respecting their parents is the first step to understanding respect.
+Right from childhood, your teenager needs to understand that respecting their parents is the first step to understanding respect.
 Some teenagers are under the impression that respect means you have to be nice to someone at all times or never say no. Others think that respect means you have to obey any adult who gives you an order.
 Both of these definitions are incorrect.
 Respect is simply an attitude of caring and showing consideration towards another person.
 It means that you listen when other people speak and treat their opinions with dignity and fairness.
 Respect and fear are not the same things.

 If they ever feel abused or face inappropriate interaction online, they should not be fearful or hesitant to share and speak.